17 Things Every eCommerce Site Needs to Succeed

 As well as clear navigation, provide filter options wherever appropriate so customers can refine their search according to specific criteria such as price range, product features or brand type.
 This will make it easier for users to find the product that meets their needs exactly and in turn, buy it from you.

 Call to actions are an important part of your website.
-They are what direct the customer to click on your product or service, sign up, add to cart or check out.
+They are what direct the customer to click on your product or service, sign up, add a product to their cart and check out.

 Therefore, it’s necessary that you have strong call to actions across your eCommerce website that are both eye-catching and clear.